TurtleEngr/gitproj/doc/user-doc/git-proj-init.md

 - **-m**

-    These binary files greater than \[pSize\]  were found in your project dir:
+    Binary files greater than \[pSize\] were found in your project dir:

         [file list]